 Source: Basel Committee on Banking Supervision.
 See the Excel data file for underlying data and sample size.
 Worksheet "Graph 38a" for the structure of capital under transitional initial Basel III.

 Structure of CET1 capital, by bank group and region

-Group 1 banks, in per cent of CET1 capital gross of regulatory adjustments
+Full sample of banks, in per cent of CET1 capital gross of regulatory adjustments